CNES/pepsal/README.md

 ## OpenSAND

-<details><summary>Deploy to see how to use PEPSal alongside OpenSAND</summary>
+<details><summary>Deploy to see how to use PEPsal alongside OpenSAND</summary>

-Using PEPSal alongside OpenSAND requires no specific configuration in order to work.
+Using PEPsal alongside OpenSAND requires no specific configuration in order to work.
 This page shows an example of a typical use-case.

 The image below depicts the architecture used.